nodejs/node/doc/api/async_hooks.md

 #### `async_hooks.triggerId()`

-* Returns {number} the id of the resource responsible for calling the callback that is currently being executed.
+* Returns {number} the ID of the resource responsible for calling the callback that is currently being executed.

 For example: